data-domz/wild-genetics/README.md

-# Wild Genetics
+# Machine Learning and Genetic Variations: Insights into Disease Classification and Regression Modeling

-### This is a repository of machine learning projects based on an aggregated genetic mutation database from ClinVar
+### This is a repository of a machine learning project based on an aggregated genetic mutation database from ClinVar extracted from Kaggle.

-## Project Title
-### Regression Predictive Model for Pathogenicity Prediction in ClinVar Genetic Mutations Dataset

-## Introduction
-In this project, a supervised learning model is developed using the ClinVar genetic mutations dataset to predict the pathogenicity of genetic variants and a few parameters regarding mutations.
-The dataset has been thoroughly cleaned, preprocessed, and analyzed to extract meaningful insights.
-By leveraging machine learning algorithms, this project aims to provide a valuable tool for interpreting genetic mutations, illustrate the significant discrepancies between clinical provider diagnoses, and attempt to find the most important features of such mutations.

-## Key Methods
+## Abstract:

-Data cleaning and preprocessing: Handling missing values, removing irrelevant features, and ensuring data quality.
-Exploratory data analysis: Applying statistical techniques and visualizations to gain insights and address class imbalances.
-Feature selection: Identifying the most informative features using statistical methods and domain knowledge.
-Model training and evaluation: Utilizing machine learning algorithms to build a regression predictive model and assessing its performance.
-Interpretability: Providing explanations for the model's predictions and potential clinical implications.
+This study aimed to elucidate the relationship between the pathogenicity of genetic mutations and the classification of the resulting diseases, utilizing the ClinVar database.
+An intensive data cleaning process was performed, including handling missing values, detecting outliers, and eliminating irrelevant columns.
+During this phase, a critical observation was made: the allele frequencies for genetic mutations varied significantly across different databases.
+This discrepancy poses a significant challenge in the field of genomics, as it could potentially lead to misleading interpretations and outcomes in genetic disease classification.
+Despite this obstacle, various machine learning models were deployed on the refined dataset.
+Initial models, however, struggled due to the imbalanced 'CLASS' target variable, achieving a less than ideal accuracy of 76% and an R-squared of -0.25.
+Nevertheless, the exploration of the PolyPhen variable and 'Consequence' column yielded more promising results.
+The XGBoost model, when applied to the PolyPhen variable, reached an accuracy of 78.8% and an R-squared of 0.21.
+Further, the model targeted towards the 'Consequence' column resulted in an impressive accuracy of 93.4% and an R-squared of 0.957, indicating a strong model fit.
+In conclusion, our study underscores the complexities involved in genetic mutation classifications, including significant variances in allele frequencies across databases.
+Despite early challenges, our research demonstrated the robust potential of machine learning in decoding these intricacies and provided a solid foundation for future research in genetic disease classification.

-## Dataset
+## Original Dataset
 The project uses the ClinVar genetic mutations dataset, which contains the following relevant attributes:

 CHROM: Chromosome information